ChrisBrooksbank/DigiStandards/CSharp.md

 * No magic strings, e.g. always use a DateTime extension method to format a date
 * No spaces immeditely before or after brackets
 * Inject services into Controller constructors
+* All methods should be easy to understand by other coders
+	* Can improve readability by extracting code, e.g. switch statements, into private methods
 * DRY ( dont repeat yourself )
 	* custom Attributes
 	* meta data